 Marketplace Musings: How to Drive Effective Technology Pilots

 We’re constantly exploring the latest trends in the staffing and recruiting industry, but one has gone thus far unnoticed: technology leaders’ infatuation with pilots.
-And I’m not referring to the kind folk who shuttle me to and from Bullhorn headquarters—I’m referring to the 30- to 90-day trial period on new software, or technology pilots.
+And I’m not referring to the kind folk who shuttle me to and from Bullhorn headquarters—I’m referring to the 30- to 90-day trial period on new software or technology pilots.

 Piloting studies actually began in social sciences to see if there was a correlation between the study and direct results before additional funding would be provided.
-Later, companies began to test new software, and as agile methodologies were increasingly adopted, the idea of Minimal Viable Product and Trial have become synonymous across many organizations.
+Later, companies began to test new software, and as agile methodologies were increasingly adopted, the idea of Minimal Viable Product and Trial have become synonymous across many organisations.
 Pilots are growing in volume and length of time and there are three steps companies need to take before piloting any new software.

 Define Success Metrics